 Changes to an Additional Class of Disproportionate Share Payments

-The purpose of this notice is to announce the Department of Public Welfare's (Department) intent to increase the allocation of funding for Fiscal Year (FY) 2009-2010 for disproportionate share hospital (DSH) payments to certain qualifying Medical Assistance (MA) enrolled hospitals that advance the Department's goal of enhancing access to multiple types of medical care in economically distressed areas of this Commonwealth.
+The purpose of this notice is to announce the Department of Public Welfare's (Department) intent to increase the funding allotted for Fiscal Year (FY) 2012-2013 for disproportionate share hospital (DSH) payments to certain qualifying Medical Assistance (MA) enrolled hospitals that advance the Department's goal of enhancing access to multiple types of medical care in economically distressed areas of this Commonwealth.
 There will be no change in the qualifying criteria or payment methodology for this additional class of DSH payments.

-In making these payments, the Department will ensure that no acute care general hospital will receive any DSH payment that is in excess of its hospital specific DSH upper payment limit and the Commonwealth will not exceed its aggregate annual DSH allotment.
+In making these payments, the Department ensures that no acute care general hospital receives any DSH payment that is in excess of its hospital-specific DSH upper payment limit and the Commonwealth is not exceeding its aggregate annual DSH allotment.

 Persons with a disability who require an auxiliary aid or service may submit comments using the Pennsylvania AT&T Relay Service at (800) 654-5984 (TDD users) or (800) 654-5988 (voice users).

 BEVERLY D. MACKERETH,